2001-2004 Ford Mustang

 Bass in your Mustang

 Coupe: If you want to add more bass to your 2001-04 Mustang, you have plenty of options.
 The coupe's trunk offers a 35" W x 15" H x 34"/27" D space for a subwoofer box, so you can get pretty loud back there if you feel like it.
 Of course, if you have any interest in using the trunk for anything else, that's going to take up a lot of space.
-If you're looking for something that's a little more compact, yet still powerful, you have several great choices.
+If you're looking for something smaller that has some power, you have several great choices.
 You'll still need to replace the amps in the Mach models, of course, but you probably know that by now!

-The base coupe gives you some space to work with (Crutchfield Research Photo)
+The coupe's trunk gives you some space to work with (Crutchfield Research Photo)

 The custom-designed JL Audio Stealthbox contains one 10", 2-ohm JL Audio sub in a slot-loaded, sealed enclosure.
 Covered in a gray material that blends in nicely with your carpets, it fits in the passenger's side rear corner of your coupe's trunk.